 Rather than starting with a blank timeline, templates provide the option to work from a pre-made foundation that guides students and teachers through creating a video for a lesson or project.
-It provides a framework for projects with WeVideo, without limiting creativity and potential for demonstrating learning.
+It provides a framework for projects with WeVideo's video editor, without limiting creativity and potential for demonstrating learning.

 Below are some templates that can a great springboard for remote learning.